okize/selector-detector/readme.md

 # selector-detector [![NPM version](https://badge.fury.io/js/selector-detector.png)](http://badge.fury.io/js/selector-detector) [![NPM version](https://david-dm.org/okize/selector-detector.png)](https://david-dm.org/okize/selector-detector)

-Count the CSS rules, selectors and declarations on a web page.
+Counts the CSS rules, selectors and declarations on a web page as well as the total number of inline style blocks and linked stylesheets.

-Internet Explorer 9, 8, 7 & 6 have a limit on the number of rules/selectors it can parse.
+Internet Explorer version 9 and below have a limit on the number of CSS rules & selectors they can parse.
 Once it reaches that limit, it will fail silently and ignore any further CSS declarations which result in aspects of the page not having styling applied.
+Additionally, those versions of IE will also fail to parse any stylesheets after the 31st (inline style blocks count towards this total).

 #### Internet Explorer (9 and below) Rules: